lisuxue/doov-docs/conference/abstract/README_dsl_devoxx_fr.md

 ability to compose functions at runtime with high performance.
 We built a fluent API using lambdas to write validation and mapping logic with a DSL.
 It enables the written application rules to be introspected and profiled by visiting the DSL abstract syntax tree at runtime.
-During this BOF we will discuss how the framework is designed, the issues that we encountered generating the natural language output, failure cause analysis, and AST rewriting.
+During this session we will discuss how the framework is designed, the issues that we encountered generating the natural language output, failure cause analysis, and AST rewriting.